maxosprojects/open-dobot/README.md

 You will only need:
 - [DobotTools](http://dobot.cc/download.php) or avrdude directly (included in Arduino IDE) to flash _open-dobot_ firmware
 - [Python](https://www.python.org) to run application software and examples (see [Installation](#installation))

 ---

-# Disclaimer
-The information provided here is a collective effort of enthusiasts who wanted to make the Dobot arm useful for themselves and others.
-The instructions are provided without pursuing any personal or material benefit, AS IS and to the best of the knowledge of the people involved in this project as to not cause any damage or harm with hardware and software manipulations, but to only bring the arm to life, make it useful and reliable, squeezing out everything from every dollar that has been paid for the arm.
-With that said, following these instructions strictly or (especially) not strictly you take any risk and full responsibility for any damage or harm that it might lead to.

----